ckaestne/seai/lectures/22_safety/safety.md

 ![](waymo-sensors.png)

-* Robustness checking at Inference time
+* Robustness checking at inference time
   - Handle inputs with non-robust predictions differently (e.g. discard or output low confidence score)
   - Downside: Significantly raises cost of prediction; may not be suitable